JJ/raku-syslog-parse/README.md

 message # Another data structure, with key message (the whole message) and
         # user if one has been dentified
 ```

+## PLATFORMS

+It works on platforms that use `/var/log/syslog` as a syslog file,
+with the same format.
+All Debian seem to be that way.

+If you don't have that platform, you can still use the grammars on
+files with that format.

 AUTHOR
 ======